daturit/lisa_studio/README.md

 **BY INSTALLING, USING, REGISTERING FOR, OR OTHERWISE ACCESSING THE SERVICES, YOU AGREE TO THIS PRIVACY POLICY AND EXPLICITLY CONSENT TO THE PROCESSING OF YOUR PERSONAL DATA AS DESCRIBED HEREIN.**
 If you do not agree with this Privacy Policy, please do not install, use, register for, or otherwise access the Services.
-Lisa Studio reserves the right to modify this Privacy Policy at reasonable times, with or without notice.
+Bao Vy reserves the right to modify this Privacy Policy at reasonable times, with or without notice.
 Significant changes may be announced via the website or within the app.
 Continued use of the Services constitutes your acceptance of such changes.

 ---

 ## 2. Non-Personal Data

 "Non-personal data" refers to information that does not directly identify you.
-Lisa Studio may collect non-personal data such as:
+Bao Vy may collect non-personal data such as:

 - Application name, package name, and app icon
 - User activity (e.g., likes, recommendations, check-ins)